John Rhoden

-John W. Rhoden (March 13, 1916 - January 4, 2001) was an American sculptor from Birmingham, Alabama.
+John Walter Rhoden (March 13, 1916 – January 4, 2001) was an American sculptor from Birmingham, Alabama.

 Rhoden graduated from Birmingham's Industrial High School, and then enrolled at Talladega College on an art scholarship.
-At the suggestion of Hale Woodruff he moved to New York in 1938, where he began studying with Richmond Barthé.
+At the suggestion of Hale Woodruff, he moved to New York in 1938, where he began studying with Richmond Barthé.
 Rhoden worked in wood and bronze, and created a number of commissioned works including Untitled (Family) at Harlem Hospital Center; Mitochondria at Bellevue Hospital Center in Manhattan; Curved Wal at the African American Museum in Philadelphia; Zodiacal Structure at the Sheraton Hotel in Philadelphia; and a sculpture of Frederick Douglass at Lincoln University.

 Life

 Rhoden served in World War II, studied at the School of Painting and Sculpture at Columbia University, and was named a Fulbright Fellow in 1951.
 He won a Rome Prize Fellowship from the American Academy in Rome in 1952.
 In 1956, he was a member of an artists delegation that visited the Soviet Union, Poland and Yugoslavia under a grant from the Rockefeller Foundation.

 After his time traveling with the State Department, the Rhodens returned to New York City in 1960.
-Shortly thereafter, John Rhoden left for Indonesia on a Rockefeller Foundation Grant to set up a bronze foundry at the Institut Teknologi in Bandung from 1961 through 1963.
+Shortly thereafter, John Rhoden left for Indonesia on a Rockefeller Foundation grant to set up a bronze foundry at the Institut Teknologi in Bandung, from 1961 through 1963.

 At Columbia University, he studied under William Zorach, Oronzio Maldarelli and Hugo Robus.